 The General Assembly Outcomes Team is dedicated to seeing full-time students take control of their career aspirations and goals, by helping to communicate their skills, make valuable connections, and identify ideal career opportunities.
-Outcomes Programming is interwoven into all immersive courses and graduates of these programs will have access to continued job search support post-graduation.
+Outcomes Programming, designed to teach job search strategy, is interwoven into our immersive courses.
+Job search support is also available to all graduates of full-time programs who choose to opt-in to it by meeting the requirements outlined below.